MahsaHj20/LightGBM-XGBoost-for-MPM/Readme.txt

 ________________________________________________________________________________
 3. How to launch the test file?
-   I. Download the input data.
+   I. Download the Train and Test files.
    II.
-This file is in CSV format and contains training and test datasets.
+The files are in CSV format.
    III.
 Save both datasets in drive E without changing the format and name.
    IV.
 Run the code.